Best Books From 2017

 Midwestern housewife Gina has two children and a happy marriage.
 Everything changes when her husband is in a car accident that reveals his horrific secret – he’s a serial killer.

-Gina is forced to reinvent herself as Gwen, and with her ex in prison, she’s starting over in a new home on remote Stillhouse Lake.
+Gina is forced to reinvent herself as Gwen.
+With her ex in prison, she’s starting over in a new home on remote Stillhouse Lake.
 While internet stalkers still think Gina had something to do with her husband’s crimes, she hopes the rural lake town will bring them peace.

 The Book Girls Say…